 I live across the street from an elementary school where there are no sidewalks.
 Every fall I dread the little feet that will trample all my little plants at the front of the property.
 They do not care if they are killing a plant and enhance their contempt by throwing garbage in the yard as well.
 I do not want to sound like a curmudgeon, but the damage irks me none-the-less.
 Any frequently traveled space may be impacted by strangers.
 Preventing garden vandalism and damage takes some planning and a few useful tools.

 Unless you have a fully fenced yard or your plants do not trail or grow in a public space, there is no foolproof way to protect your plants.
 Garden vandalism happens in big and small ways.
-Your garden gnome or pink flamingo may get stolen, or even the big Asian glazed pot in the front of the house could get broken or taken on a whim.
+Your garden gnome or pink flamingo may get stolen,

 Occasionally, even an entire plant may be dug out of your yard if you have especially appealing ornamentals.
 Night lights and fencing help, but planting for defense is an even easier idea and will add to your garden’s interest.
 Thorny or prickly plants deter plant trampling and theft in gardens.
 Some ideas might include: